crispgm/crispgm.com/site/_posts/2019-08-31-the-fascinating-arch-linux-rice.md

 __Ranger__ is a file manager and previewer with terminal interface, and navigation is similar to Vim key bindings.

 __vimiv__ may not be a well-known software but it worth a try.
-There are a variety choice of image viewers and managers. vimiv is a Ranger but for images.
+There are a variety choices of image viewers and managers. vimiv is a Ranger but for images.
 It is fast and works with GIF animations.
 A vim-style image manager is so minimalistic.

 __Firefox__ is a well-known browser.
 It is real free software and does not compromise on privacy, comparing to Google.
 That’s the reason why I did not choose Chrome or Chromium.